 Urological Clinical Nurse Specialists play an important role as keyworkers in caring for a prostate cancer patient.
-They have specialist knowledge which can be invaluable to a patient and his family, enabling them to ask detailed questions which they may feel uncomfortable posing to a consultant, with whom they will generally spend less time.
-Similarly, nurse specialists should be on hand to help manage more complex symptoms or side effects associated with prostate cancer.
+They have specialist knowledge which can be invaluable to a patient and his family, enabling them to ask detailed questions which they may feel uncomfortable asking a consultant, with whom they will generally spend less time.
+Nurse specialists should be on hand and available to contact by phone.
 Most Urology departments have specialist nurses dealing with incontinence and erectile dysfunction problems.
 Prostate cancer is by far the most common form of tumour for which a urological nurse specialist will be responsible.
 Unfortunately, there is a shortage of these nurses across the country.